quanhengzhuang/gtm/README.md

 In addition to the built-in `DBStroage`, you can also customize your own storage engine to achieve better efficiency.
 For this, you need to implement the `gtm.Storage` interface.

 It is recommended to use `persistent storage` for transaction data, and the state of the participants can be stored in a faster memory.

+## The Difference
+- Rollback is implemented as little as possible.
+- Support partial asynchronous execution, or all asynchronous execution.

 ## More Documents
 https://pkg.go.dev/mod/github.com/quanhengzhuang/gtm